From the Editors

 The question is: what binds these accounts together?

 First of all, like bubbles, they’re based on future expectations, and they produce norms about economics and social life.
 For authors writing about occupied Palestine, hearing about daily Israeli incursions, or being among a population decimated by the violence of occupation, prisons, and immiseration—or in exile and diaspora—it’s difficult to see the situation as anything but unstable.
 The relative comfort and wealth, the new Audis, the new hotel, and the cappuccinos that some can enjoy seem jarringly dissonant with preexisting ideas of Palestine and life under occupation.

 However, this discursive field conflates a lot of categories that are bound and linked, but intertwining, and the promiscuity of bubble talk does little to illuminate the forms of economic, political, social, and structural stability or instability that exist in the West Bank today.

-By and large, the recent move towards political economy in Palestine studies is very productive, but accounts which focus narrowly on Ramallah separate it from the West Bank, the West Bank from Palestine, the West Bank from Israel, and Palestine from the world.
-My intention here is to parse some of these categories, and to approach the idea of social, economic, and political stability at a different scale.
+By and large, the recent move towards political economy in Palestine studies is productive, but accounts that focus narrowly on Ramallah isolate it from the West Bank, the West Bank from Palestine, the West Bank from Israel, and Palestine from the world.
+My intention here is to consider the wider context, to parse some of these categories, and to approach the idea of social, economic, and political stability at a different scale.
 Consider a couple of different correctives to these accounts:

 Economic development and growth which is worthy of building toward an economy of a future state is nowhere to be found.
 How could it be?
 All key aspects of a true economy are squarely in the hands of Israel, our occupier.
 Israel, alone, holds the levers to our water, movement, access, all borders, airspace, electricity, electromagnetic spectrum, just to name a few.
 A new building in Ramallah, or 100 for that matter, make for good ribbon-cutting ceremonies, but are as far from economic state building as is wrong is from right.